Migrate from the .NET Framework 1.1

 Retarget or recompile

 There are two ways to get an application that was compiled using the .NET Framework 1.1 to run on Windows 7 or a later Windows operating system:

-You can retarget the application to run under .NET Framework 4.
-Retargeting requires that you add a <supportedRuntime> element to the application's configuration file that allows it to run under .NET Framework 4.
+Retarget the application to run under .NET Framework 4 and later versions.
+Retargeting requires that you add a <supportedRuntime> element to the application's configuration file that allows it to run under .NET Framework 4 and later versions.
 Such a configuration file takes the following form:

 <configuration> <startup> <supportedRuntime version="v4.0"/> </startup> </configuration>

-You can recompile the application with a compiler that targets the .NET Framework 4.
-If you originally used Visual Studio 2003 to develop and compile your solution, you can open the solution in Visual Studio 2010 and use the Project Compatibility dialog box to convert the solution and project files from the formats used by Visual Studio 2003 to the Microsoft Build Engine (MSBuild) format used by Visual Studio 2010.
+Recompile the application with a compiler that targets the .NET Framework 4 or a later version.
+If you originally used Visual Studio 2003 to develop and compile your solution, you can open the solution in Visual Studio 2010 (and possibly later versions too) and use the Project Compatibility dialog box to convert the solution and project files from the formats used by Visual Studio 2003 to the Microsoft Build Engine (MSBuild) format.

 Regardless of whether you prefer to recompile or retarget your application, you must determine whether your application is affected by any changes introduced in later versions of the .NET Framework.
 These changes are of two kinds: